0

 Materials Used in Malas

-The materials used to craft mala beads are not chosen arbitrarily; each type carries specific energies and symbolic meanings.
+The materials used to craft mala beads are not chosen arbitrarily; each type carries specific energies.

 Wooden Beads

-• Sandalwood: Known for its calming fragrance, sandalwood is believed to enhance spiritual energy and foster tranquility.
+• Sandalwood: Believed to enhance spiritual energy and foster tranquillity.

 Rudraksha Seeds

-Rudraksha seeds, originating from the sacred rudraksha tree, are considered powerful tools for spiritual healing.
-These seeds are believed to align energies, reduce stress, and foster clarity.
+Originating from the sacred rudraksha tree, these are considered powerful tools for spiritual healing, believed to align energies and reduce stress.

 Gemstones

-Semi-precious stones such as amethyst, rose quartz, and turquoise are often incorporated into malas.
-Each stone has unique healing properties, allowing practitioners to choose malas that align with their intentions.
+Semi-precious stones such as amethyst, rose quartz, and turquoise have unique healing properties, allowing practitioners to choose malas that align with their intentions.

 Agarwood